 Skip to content

-Enabling bfcache involves two main steps:
+Enabling bfcache in a Hyvä theme involves two components:

 diff --git a/etc/varnish4.vcl b/etc/varnish4.vcl